-For example, the average minority population per census tract in St. Joseph County was 14.3% in 1990.
-Therefore, any census tract with a greater percentage could be identified as a high-minority population census tract.
+For example, the average minority population per census tract in the region is 15.8%.
+Therefore, any census tract with a greater percentage would be identified as having an Indicator of Potential Disadvantage.

 If you have any questions about environmental justice, please contact MACOG at (574) 674-8894 or e-mail us at email@example.com.